Download Full Text (9.0 MB)

 Agricultural and Resource Economics | Civic and Community Engagement | Environmental Studies | Food Security | Food Studies | Place and Environment | Political Economy | Politics and Social Change | Rural Sociology | Work, Economy and Organizations

 DeMets, Catherine M., "Full Circle: Building a Local Economy through Pollinator Enterprises in the Food System" (2018).
-Graduate Student Portfolios.
+Graduate Student Portfolios, Papers, and Capstone Projects.
 6.

 Civic and Community Engagement Commons, Environmental Studies Commons, Food Security Commons, Food Studies Commons, Place and Environment Commons, Political Economy Commons, Politics and Social Change Commons, Rural Sociology Commons, Work, Economy and Organizations Commons